rainbowbreeze/talks-and-demoes/2025-llm_workshop/02-ollama_open-webui.md

 - Enable Ollama API
 - Manage Ollama API connection
   - Put the most appropriate access for the Ollana servier
-  - http://host.docker.internal:11434 (becaose Ollama runs a standalone app in the same machine of Open WebUI)
+  - http://host.docker.internal:11434 (because Ollama runs a standalone app in the same machine of Open WebUI)
 - Verify the connection